-This Thursday, 26 May, we celebrate International Chardonnay Day, and we share an easy sweet potato gnocchi recipe to enjoy with our acclaimed Op Die Berg Chardonnay.
 If you have never made gnocchi from scratch, then this recipe provides inspiration for you to get creative in the kitchen and have some fun.
 Let the whole family join in and open a bottle of Op Die Berg Chardonnay to help your creative juices to flow.

 Ingredients for the sweet potato gnocchi:

 - 2 medium orange-fleshed sweet potatoes (roasted and 1.5 cups or 350g used in the recipe)

 - 125g / ½ cup ricotta